UBC-MDS/DSCI-532_2024_3_world-happiness-tracker/reports/m1_proposal.md

 Geography and economy classes in high school are mostly preliminary.
 They do not touch on really sophisticated topics and are only there to build the foundation for any future learning.
 A simple tool displaying world happiness level can let students understand the distributions of happiness across the world, how some of the happiest and unhappiest countries differ, and also inspect some of the underlying factors that influence these levels.

 Our target audiences are members of high school geography/economy classes (teachers and students).
+John is a high school student learning about economics.
+He would like to learn about happiness around the world and what factors influence this.
+He is also interested in how happiness changes across the years.

-John is a high school student learning about geography.
-Using our tool, he is able to find the happiness level for each country/region across the world over time and compare two against each other in terms of their happiness level, ranking, and how some factors influence their levels such as economy, freedom, trust in government, etc.
+Using our tool, he is able to find the happiness level for each country/region across the world over time and compare two against each other in terms of their happiness level, ranking, and how some factors influence their levels such as economy, freedom, trust in government, etc. He can also use our filters to investigate deeper into specific countries and years of interest.

-Hypothetically, John finds that the economy factor contributes mostly to the happiness level, which likely makes sense considering that ultimately economy is the most major tie with quality of life for people around the world.
+Hypothetically, John finds that the economy is a major factor contributing to the happiness level, which likely makes sense considering that ultimately economy is the most major tie with quality of life for people around the world.
 He can then perhaps probe further into the economic models of the happiest and unhappiest countries in the world and see how they differ.

 ## Section 4: App Sketch and Brief Description